 Those in the nursing field can expect to see a plethora of employment opportunities to apply for, and most come with attractive salaries and a good benefits package.
 Through 2028, research has shown that there could potentially be a 12% in the need for those in the nursing field, as other nurses hit retirement age, and those in the community begin to age and need more assistance.
+This why Florida hospitals are now willing to pay for nursing school programs.
 The salary is based on experience and the location at which the nurse chooses to work.

 There are a lot of educational and licensing requirements that those wanting to become a nurse will have to master.
 Most of the RN’s in this area begins by acquiring an associate’s degree in nursing, or a bachelor of science in nursing.
 The associate’s degree typically takes about two years to acquire and prepares you to return to school in the future to strive for the bachelor of science in nursing.
 The bachelor of science in nursing takes four years to achieve and fully prepares for the nursing field.
 For those that don’t want to waste any time, a nursing diploma after two years of studying in an in-hospital program may be an option based on location.
 If one opts for a nursing diploma, they are eligible to apply for entry-level positions in a hospital setting.
 Earning the associate’s degree or a bachelor of science degree will widen the employment opportunities available.